szou00/finalProject/README.md

 # Sharon Zou and Christina Tan's Final Project
+Period 4

-* Our original proposal was accidentally deleted after changing our files *
+<i> Our original proposal was accidentally deleted after changing our files

 Features: